Razumovskyy/MARFA/README.md

      ```

 ### Important Notes
+- **Number of levels:** The recommended number of atmospheric levels is around 100.
+It is not advised to use atmospheres with more than 200 levels, as this will result in extended computational times, reducing the efficiency of the codes.
 - **Units:**
   - The data uses [km] for height to ensure the total absorption coefficient is in [km<sup>-1</sup>].